 Ten years from now, I’m sat in the Office with my keyboard laid out in front of me (unique to my setup using VR tech), and I’m typing an email on my virtual keyboard, using gesture controls from Project Soli.
 But what’s the point?
 Tristan Harris, a former design philosopher at Google, believes he has the answer…

-Tristan explains that tools such as Facebook, Tinder and Google compete in the attention economy.
+Tristan explains that tools such as Facebook, Tinder, and Google compete in the attention economy.
 They provide functionality that grabs your attention for long enough to either put an advert in front of you, or capture data.
-Facebook uses your ‘likes’ to target adverts at you, Tinder provides you an endless stream of potential matches based on nothing more than guesswork, and Google provides you with results from a search term whilst capturing huge amounts of information.
+Facebook uses your ‘likes’ to target adverts at you, Tinder provides you an endless stream of potential matches based on nothing more than guesswork, and Google provides you with results from a search term while capturing huge amounts of information.

 But what if your interaction with one of these tools informed an interaction with the next?
 Then we shift from the attention economy to providing real value.

-Imagine you open Tinder and instead of an endless stream of ‘potentials’, you get a smaller set of intelligent matchups based on ‘friends’ or connections you have on Facebook.
+Imagine you open Tinder, and instead of an endless stream of ‘potentials’, you get a smaller set of intelligent matchups based on ‘friends’ or connections you have on Facebook.
 Not only are these individuals a better match (as they’re based on your social connections), but Google enhances these matches with people of similar interests who are based nearby.
 It then suggests a restaurant close to a match’s location for date (which they liked on Facebook, by the way).

 This is just an example of how Tristan suggests your interactions could become a cumulative profile of who you are, to inform and develop more meaningful interactions.

 So, what’s the point?
 To me, it’s clear – among the digital white noise that surrounds us and as with any human interaction we have, aren’t we all seeking something more personal and, well, more meaningful?
-As the digital world becomes interwoven with the physical world, surely meaningful interactions are the key to keeping this world human, as opposed to a plot line to a futuristic, dystopian film.
+As the digital world becomes interwoven with the physical world, surely meaningful interactions are the key to keeping this world human, as opposed to a plotline to a futuristic, dystopian film.